OCOCA Information for Providers

 Who is Considered a Counselor?

-Which Physicians can Prescribe an Aid-In-Dying Drug?
+Which Provider can Prescribe an Aid-In-Dying Medication?

 • The health care of the requesting patient AND